Before a commercial flight leaves the ground, flight attendants instruct passengers to "Put on your...

 Popular websites include:

-Another option for helping is to recommend professional help like career consultants, life coaches, accountants, financial planners, or financial coaches.
+Another option for helping your adult children become financially independent is to recommend professional help like career consultants, life coaches, accountants, financial planners, or financial coaches.
 Most of these professionals charge fees that might be daunting for a young adult struggling with money issues.
 A parent might decide to pay the fees because it could be viewed as an investment in motivating financial independence.

 Career Consultant – If your adult child struggles in the world of work, a career consultant can help with basics like: